An in-depth look into their effectiveness, installation, and added benefits.

-A hydronic system is usually installed by the mechanical contractor or plumber.
+A hydronic system is usually installed by a mechanical contractor or plumber.
 The hydronic system manufacturer provides onsite training for the installer ensuring a proper and efficient installation.
 The hydronic system installer (mechanical contractor, plumber, etc.) will work closely with the paver installer (hardscape installer, landscape contractor, roofer, etc.) so that the entire process is coordinated.

-For a pedestal mounted system, the paver installer will set the pedestals to the correct height.
+For a pedestal-mounted system, the paver installer will set the pedestals to the correct height.
 Following this, the panel installer will place the panel rows on top of the pedestals and adjust them accordingly.
 The paver installer will then follow the panel installer so that the pavers can be placed on top of the panel.

-An on grade system follows a very similar pattern.
+An on-grade system follows a very similar pattern.
 First, the paver installer will prepare the ground surface (sub-base) for typical paver installation (keeping in mind the height differential due to the hydronic system).
 The panels will be set, connected, and tested by the contracted installer.
-Setting the panels is easy, as they will be delivered in factory connected and labeled rows.
-They will simply lay out and unfold into place, where they can be adjusted accordingly.
-Once the panel system is laid on the sub-base, tested, and connected to the manifolds, the paver installer can add bedding sand and continue with paver, stone or brick patio installation.
+Setting the panels is easy, as they will be delivered in factory-connected and labeled rows.
+They will simply layout and unfold into place, where they can be adjusted accordingly.
+Once the panel system is laid on the sub-base, tested, and connected to the manifolds, the paver installer can add bedding sand and continue with paver, stone, or brick patio installation.

-Installation of the panel system is very similar to tube based snowmelt systems.
-However, because each row is custom made to the plan's specifications, laying out rows and making connections is faster and simpler than tubing systems.
+Installation of the panel system is very similar to tube-based snowmelt systems.
+However, because each row is custom-made to the plan’s specifications, laying out rows and making connections is faster and simpler than tubing systems.
 Often, driveways installed with panel systems can be done before lunchtime.
 With tubing installation, a similar project may take a couple of days.

-On grade installations are required to have an ICPI approved sub-base, with a thin ¼” layer of sand on top of the base to fill any voids in the rough base material.
+On grade, installations are required to have an ICPI approved sub-base, with a thin ¼” layer of sand on top of the base to fill any voids in the rough base material.
 A panel system provides structure to the base (acting as a second sub-base) and adds full support to the paver array.
 It is advisable to pre-compact the sand into the joints and crevices between the panels.
-This can be done using a vibraplate with a plastic base or a hand tamp.
+This can be done using a Vibraplate with a plastic base or a hand tamp.

 One major advantage to the panel system is that installations remain within ICPI guidelines.
-The panel acts as a second sub-base, allowing for a very thin layer of sand over top of the system.
+The panel acts as a second sub-base, allowing for a very thin layer of sand over the top of the system.
 Installing tube systems entails adding a layer of sand that is outside of the guidelines, meaning the pavers will no longer be covered by a warranty.
 This is a major issue, as tubing systems often cause settling, or cracking and spalling due to uneven heating.

-When using a grate type support system mounted on a wood framed deck or pedestals, any type or size of paver, brick or stone can be applied over the system.
+When using a grate-type support system mounted on a wood-framed deck or pedestals, any type or size of paver, brick or stone can be applied over the system.